yuzhimanhua/SeeTopic/README.md

 ```
 PMI, NPMI, LCP, and Diversity scores will be printed out.

-**NOTE: There is an error in our original evaluation code, which halves all NPMI and LCP scores reported in our [paper](https://arxiv.org/pdf/2205.01845.pdf).
-(In other words, if the NPMI or LCP score reported in our paper is 0.1, then the true value should be 0.2.)
-We have corrected this error in our current evaluation code.**

 ## Data
 Three datasets are used in our paper.
 For each dataset, we use 60% of the documents to perform topic mining and the remaining 40% for automatic evaluation (i.e., calculating PMI, NPMI, and LCP scores).
 In each dataset folder, you can see three files.
 We use ```scidocs/``` as an example for explanation.